SEALAB: SEALAB III

+After reinvestigating Cannon's death, ocean engineer Kevin Hardy concluded in a 2024 article that "There is greater evidence that Berry Cannon died from electrocution than CO2 poisoning."

 The SEALAB program came to a halt, and although the SEALAB III habitat was retrieved, it was eventually scrapped.
 Aspects of the research continued, but no new habitats were built.

 NCEL (now a part of Naval Facilities Engineering Service Center) of Port Hueneme, California, was responsible for the handling of several contracts involving life support systems used on SEALAB III.

+A model of SEALAB III can be found at the Man in the Sea Museum in Panama City Beach, Florida.